facebook/infer/_docs/01-linters.md

 When you write a linter that traverses the AST of some programs to check some property, you probably need to understand how the AST looks like.
 You can get the AST of programs using `clang` directly, or using Infer.

-If you have a clang command `clang <clang arguments> File.m` The first one is with the command
+If you have a clang command `clang <clang arguments> File.m` then you can get the AST with

 ```bash
 clang <clang arguments> -Xclang -ast-dump -fsyntax-only File.m